[TW: domestic violence]

 I cook for the other companions in the South Wales community three times a week and always eat my tea downstairs with them.
 They are like my family and we all care for each other.
 During the pandemic, I had a cold.
 For precautionary reasons, I had to isolate in my room.
 That day, I thought I’d get into bed and have a nice sleep.
 Instead, my door didn’t stop knocking with people caring and asking if I was okay or bringing up food and drinks.
 I felt so loved and started crying, thinking that kind of care is what I’ve missed in my life.
 Emmaus has that community feeling that has been lost out in the ‘real world’.
 People have lost connection to each other.
 I can remember years ago knocking on next door for a cup of sugar.
 You can’t do that these days, but Emmaus still has those values and it’s a nice place to be.

 Next in life, I want to start a college course and Emmaus will support me to do that.
 I didn’t really get anything from school, but it’s never too late.
 I want to build myself up to do a GSCE in English and Maths.
 I’m also going to start driving lessons soon, which Emmaus will pay for.
 I had them when I was 18 but failed three times so gave up.
 I think this time I’d pass as I have more confidence, so I’m really looking forward to starting.

 I now feel like there is something to live for and I can’t thank Emmaus enough.
-It will be in my heart, even long after I move out.
+It will be in my heart, even long after I leave Emmaus for good.
 I’ve got my confidence and self-esteem back and made friends for life with some of the other companions.
 All I really want in life is for my children to be proud of me, and they can’t believe the positive change in me.”